sohnya/cloud-project/README.md

   }
 ```
 It also contains a reference to the webserver startup script -
 `metadata_startup_script = file("./modules/webserver_vm/startup.sh")`.
+The startup script can be found

 **Requirement 3.1 - Create 4 networks**
 ![Networks A](images/3-1-networks-a.png?raw=true "Networks A")
 ![Networks B](images/3-1-networks-b.png?raw=true "Networks B")

 ---

 ## VPN

-**Requirement 4.1 - VVM-AA1 & VM-BA1**
+**Requirement 4.1**

-- Only use Private IP (Not directly accessible from Internet)
-- Communicate together using a router with static routes & VPN Gateway to encrypt communication
+The VMs `vm-aa` and `vm-ba` only have private IP addresses.
+They are not directly accessible from the internet.
+The communicate together using a router with static routes and a VPN gateway.

-**Open questions**
-- What is a forwarding rule in a VPN?
-- What is the difference between static routing and policy based routing?

-Classic VPN.
-The service in Google is called

 ### VPN Gateway

-The VPN was set up using the modules [compute_vpn_gateway](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_vpn_gateway)
+The VPN gateway is created using the module [compute_vpn_gateway](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_vpn_gateway), as follows:

 ```
 resource "google_compute_vpn_gateway" "gateway_a" {